How to Use LINC

 Unlike typical communication technologies that use one or more centralized clearinghouses for messages (mail, email, texts, etc.), a mesh network gets messages from sender to recipient by “hopping” from device to device (called “nodes”).
 Each device in the chain blindly passes the note, like kids in a classroom.
 Even if someone nefarious tries to open a note that isn’t for them, they can’t read it because it’s encrypted with the same technology that protects your online banking.
 Only the intended recipient can open and read the note.

-Powered by Meshtastic
+Powered by Meshtastic and MeshCore

 The T-Deck Plus

 If you want to ditch the phone altogether, there are also standalone devices that make this possible.
 The one we recommend to new users is the T-Deck Plus, manufactured by LILYGO.
-For around $80, this device features a touchscreen, backlit keyboard, SD card slot for offline maps, and a built-in battery that recharges using USB-C. As of this writing, it’s the best standalone device available for mesh messaging, but any device compatible with Meshtastic will work.
+For around $80, this device features a touchscreen, backlit keyboard, SD card slot for offline maps, and a built-in battery that recharges using USB-C. As of this writing, it’s the best standalone device available for mesh messaging, but any device compatible with Meshtastic or compatible with MeshCore will work.

-Installing Meshtastic
+Meshtastic

 Channels are a little like chat rooms.
-By default, your new Meshtastic device will include one chat room called “LongFast” with the encryption key “AQ==”.
-Because every device has this channel, it isn’t private.
-Everything you send here is likely to be read by others.
+By default, your device will include one default channel, called “LongFast” on Meshtastic or “Public” on MeshCore.
+Because every device has these channels, they aren’t private.
+Everything you send on the default channel is likely to be read by others.
 This can be helpful for broadcasting or receiving community communication, so we recommend keeping it.

 Private Channels